rafaeljiang23/ProteinClusterAnalysis/README.md

 1. patch_tilt_nn_analysis.m

 #### Demo data
-1. data_test.mat    (This file contains test dataset for a cluster of 7 pentamer proteins)
+1. data_test.mat ——— This file contains test dataset for a cluster of 7 pentamer proteins
-2. data_test_result.mat    (This file contains major outputs for the test dataset)
+2. data_test_result.mat ——— This file contains major outputs for the test dataset)

 #### Instruction
 User should run the main scripts.
 Operation details are provided within the scripts.